leonp/leonp.github.io/_work/managing-self-service-project.md

 ## Overview

 I conceived, managed and implemented a project to replace self-service machines throughout Suffolk's 44 libraries.
+We built an innovative, web based system using the latest offline techniques.
 The project had a small, fluid budget and tight development and implementation deadline.

 ## Background